zuercher/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 The number of distinct series or measurements could be counted exactly by scanning all series/measurements in all indices relating to a database.
 This could be achieved using a merge-type approach, where sorted streams of series/measurements are scanned in parallel and a counter is updated as distinct values are discovered.
-It would not require significant memory because only the largest value seen so far, and the count would need to be stored.
+It would not require significant memory because only the largest value seen so far, and the count, would need to be stored.

 However, this solution is completely unscalable because as soon as a series/measurement has been added or removed to the database, the entire calculation would need to be done again.
-Further, to calculate the value all values need to be sent across a network, if indices are located on different hosts.
+Further, to calculate the value in a clustered environment, all values need to be sent across a network, if indices are located on different hosts.

 ##### Probabilistic Cardinality Estimation